ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * **H**: Holmes (2008).
 Multivariate Data Analysis: The French Way
 * **JWH**: Josse, Wager, and Husson (2014).
 Confidence Areas forFixed-Effects PCA
 * **NWC**: Nahhas, Wolfe, and Chen (2002).
 Ranked Set Sampling: Cost and Optimal Set Size
 * **MW**: Milan and Whittaker (1995).
-Application of the ParametricBootstrap to Models that Incorporate a Singular Value Decomposition
+Application of the Parametric Bootstrap to Models that Incorporate a Singular Value Decomposition
 * **NH**: Nichols and Holmes (2001).
 Nonparametric Permutation Tests For Functional Neuroimaging: A Primer with Examples
 * **PT**: Pagano and Tritchler (1983).
 On Obtaining Permutation Distributions in Polynomial Time
 * **SMN**: Silver, Montana, and Nichols (2011).
 False Positives in Neuroimaging Genetics Using Voxel-Based Morphometry Data